RakhithJK/viliusle-miniPaint-wiki/Build-instructions.md

 - `cd miniPaint`
 - `npm update` - it will install all dependencies from **package.json** file into **node_module** folder
 - There are 2 ways to edit files:
-  - using `webpack-dev-server` - it will create simple local server with live reload.
-Start server, edit files and debug using http://localhost:8080/ URL.
-Recommended way.
+  - Run `npm run server` - it will create simple local server with live reload.
+Run command, edit files and debug using http://localhost:8080/ URL. **Recommended way**.
-  - Edit files and run `webpack` or `npx webpack` command to generate/update **dist/bundle.js**
+  - Edit files and run `npm run dev` command to generate/update **dist/bundle.js**

-p.s. **index.html** has everything it needs, dont add additional css or js files here.
+To generate minified code for production, run `npm run build`.

 ## Useful commands

-- `webpack` - creates or updates **dist/bundle.js** file, so you changes will be visible.
-- `npx webpack` - same as `webpack`, but will use local webpack, not global.
-- `webpack -p` - build for production
-- `webpack-dev-server` - creates http://localhost:8080/ server for easy development.
 - `npm update` - it will install all required libraries from **package.json** file into **node_module** folder.
+- `npm run-script` - list all possible npm commands.
+(AKA help)
+- `npm run server` - creates http://localhost:8080/ server for easy development (also live reload)
+- `npm run dev` - creates or updates **dist/bundle.js** file, so you changes will be visible.
+- `npm run build` - build for production

 Related: [Contributing](/viliusle/miniPaint/wiki/Contributing)